Jonathan002/react-with-mock/README.md

 # React With Mocks
 - From Create React App CLI:

-## Abilities
-- Ability to treeshake Fat code based on environment
 - Can Mock Api with MSW interceptor for testing.

 ## Install